msupply-foundation/conforma-server/documentation/Database-Schema-Permission.md

 The `policy_id` links to the permission policy.

 The `name` should be a short very descriptive name of a generic permission (not based on an individual application template).
+For example the permission for a Reviewer to review basic appliation sections: "Review basic section".

 ### permission join

-The `permission_name` links to the permission name.
+The `permission_name_id` links to the permission name.

 The `user_id` links to a user with this permission granted.
 (Can be NULL, if is a user_organisation permission).